stat545ubc-2021/Luque_Ana_Mini-Data-Analysis/README.md

 4. Is there a relationship between the symmetry of the nuclei and the compactness in malign tumors?

 Furthermore, an exploration about tidy and untidy data was made.

+:pencil2: *Milestone 3*

+In this file two research questions were chosen to sharpen the results.
+The main intention of this milestone is manipulating special data types specifically factors.
+Moreover a linear model was created between two variables.
+Later on the model was used to make predictions in both malign and benign samples.
+Finally a CSV file was created from a summary table, the function here::here was used to save the file in a specific location within the project repository.
+The model was saved in a RDS file, making it possible to load it again from any other RMD file.

+The following research questions were analyzed.

+1. Could it be possible to diagnose the tumor of a patient just by looking at the concavity of the nuclei?
+2. Is there a relationship between the area of the nuclei and the perimeter in malign tumors?